 Before you go down a rabbit hole googling things like “Can Lexington Law remove bankruptcy?”, let me clarify something:

 You can’t magically delete a legitimate bankruptcy from your credit report.
-(If it’s showing in error, that’s a different situation—more on that later).

 The good news?